 Your treatment plan will depend on your age, condition, and physical health.
 The most important goal is to prevent internal bleeding, which can lead to stroke or death.

 Surgery to repair or remove damaged blood vessels is an option.
 The type of surgery you’ll need depends on your type of AVM.
 There are three options:

-Conventional surgery of the brain or spinal cord is successful in treating AVMs.
-But arteriovenous malformations found deep in the brain or spinal cord tissue may require a procedure called endovascular embolization.
-A thin, flexible tube called a catheter is guided to the AVM to close up the abnormal connection.
-It doesn’t repair the AVM, but does reduce blood flow to it and makes surgery safer.
+Endovascular embolization is used for arteriovenous malformations deep in the brain or spinal cord tissue.
+In this procedure, a thin, flexible tube called a catheter is guided to the AVM to close up the abnormal connection.
+It doesn’t repair the AVM, but it reduces blood flow to it and makes surgery safer.

-A procedure called radiosurgery may also be performed.
-This involves using a highly concentrated beam of radition and focusing it directly on the site of the AVM.
+Radiosurgery involves using a highly concentrated beam of radiation and focusing it directly on the site of the AVM.
 The radiation damages the walls of the blood vessels leading to the AVM, but it doesn’t always destroy the AVM itself.

 Managing high blood pressure, avoiding medications that thin the blood, and keeping regular appointments with a neurologist can also help monitor your condition and prevent complications.